What is Product Management?

 6. Go-to-Market & Post-Launch

 Shipping isn’t the end.
-We support launch with onboarding, messaging, and tracking—then analyse usage and feedback to guide the next iteration.
-If it doesn’t reach the customer, it doesn’t solve the problem.
+We support go-to-market, onboarding, analytics, and post-launch learning.
+If it doesn’t reach the customer, it can’t solve the problem.

 🚀